scaleway/serverless-gateway/README.md

 To deploy your gateway, you need to create a container namespace, and a container in that namespace using the public gateway image:

 ```
+# Create the database
+scwgw create-db

 # Create the namespace
 scwgw create-namespace

 # Wait for the namespace to be ready
-scwgw check-namespace
+scwgw await-namespace

-# Create and deploy the container
+# Create and deploy the containers
+scwgw create-containers

+# Wait for the containers to be ready
-scwgw create-container deploy-container
+scwgw await-containers

-# Check the status of your container
+# Wait for the database to be ready
-scwgw check-container
+scwgw await-db
 ```

-*2. Get your admin token*
+*2. Set up your config*

-*TODO* - accessing token for private container
+Configure your local CLI to use all the newly deployed resources:

 ```
-scwgw get-admin-token
+scwgw remote-config
 ```

 *3. Add a route*